stdxpe/case_study_movies_project/README.md

 - Güvenli
 - Kolay Kullanım

-Use `git status` to list all new or modified files that haven't yet been committed.
+Use `status` to list all new or modified files that haven't yet been committed.

 - [x] #739
 - [ ] https://github.com/octo-org/octo-repo/issues/740